5.11 Solution Interview

 Prep

 - Define what you want to learn.
-Pick a single, focused learning goal — for example, which of three features customers consider essential, or whether a proposed price is in the right range.
+Pick a single, focused learning goal — for example, which of three features participants consider essential, or whether a proposed price is in the right range.
 If you can’t state the goal in one sentence, you’re not ready to interview.

 Execution